Singing Lessons in Los Angeles

 How long does it take?

 I can usually make a difference in someone’s voice in one lesson.
 I recommend a commitment of three to six lessons to start to see how you enjoy your lessons.
 Some students attend class once a week, some every other week and some once a month.
 Of course the more lessons you take the more you learn and the better your voice becomes.
 It also depends on how motivated you are to do the work on your own.
 The results are usually exciting and dramatic, so, I find most people are eager to dive in and make changes.
 The voice is completely transformable and trainable.
 There is a technique to navigate any type of difficulty a singer may be having.
 The break in the voice can be smoothed, high notes can be reached without neck tension and the tone of the voice can be optimized.
 You are not stuck with the voice you were born with, with new-found knowledge it can be trained to become your greatest asset.
 Get Singing Lessons in Los Angeles today.

 Open Mic Nights – Performance Opportunity!

 We hold open mic nights every two months so that you will have the opportunity to perform.
 These events are mostly students, so it is a safe, fun environment to explore performing.

-Individual Instruction is $120.00 to $250 an hour.
-You pay on a sliding scale, whatever you can afford, no questions asked.
-I also have group classes through SMC four times a year and two small group classes of 6 (maximum) twice a week.
+Individual Instruction is $150 an hour.
+I also have group classes through SMC three times a year and two small group classes of 6 (maximum) twice a week.
 For more information, check my classes page.
 Contact me for corporate workshop or on-set or production coaching rates.
 310 200-0506